Welcome to The Willis Tree website!

 Her ancestors include publicans, domestic servants, soldiers, coffee shop owners and dockyard workers

-They include my Great Grandfather Thomas Hopper who died in 1916 from alcohol-related problems aged just 43; his wife, Emily, outlived him by forty-one years, struggling to raise their family of 8 children; then there’s my Great Grandparents George Gurnsey & Amy Huggins, both born in 1884.
+They include my Great Grandfather Thomas Hopper who died in 1916 from alcohol-related problems aged just 43; his wife, Emily, outlived him by forty-one years, struggling to raise their family of 8 children; then there’s my Great Grandparents George Gurnsey & Amy Huggins [pictured, right], both born in 1884.
 Married in 1909 they lived well into old age, and were devoted to each other until the end; and their son, Frederick Gurnsey, who tells in his own words how he managed to flee the Japanese attack on Singapore in February 1942.

 The information and images on this site come from many different sources, including a large number of fellow amateur researchers whose own family trees interlink with mine.
 As a result we have been able to share data and thus expand our knowledge!